Houston Field House: Today

 Today, the Houston Field House seats 4,780 for hockey games, and remains the largest capacity in the ECAC Hockey League despite a decrease from its capacity of 5,217 in 2008.
 Its modern function is primarily as a home for the RPI men's and women's hockey teams to compete and practice, though several skating clubs also call the Field House home.

-Before the opening of the Times Union Center in Albany, the Houston Field House was the Capital District's main venue for concerts.
+Before the opening of the Knickerbocker Arena in Albany, the Houston Field House was the Capital District's main venue for concerts.
 Recent guests have included The Offspring, Red Hot Chili Peppers, Marilyn Manson, Sting, Bob Dylan, John Mayer, moe., Counting Crows, Matchbox Twenty, Guster & O.A.R., among others.

 Since the Field House's opening, the Institute has opened several other venues for athletic teams to play in, and today is used only by the hockey teams among the 21 other varsity sports offered at RPI.
 This decrease in activity allowed the Institute's intramural hockey program to utilize the Field House.
 Also, with the increase in enrollment, the Field House now no longer serves as the primary location for Commencement ceremonies.
 Today, the ceremonies are held at next-door East Campus Stadium.
 Houston Field House is considered the emergency venue, last holding ceremonies on May 25, 2013 when low temperatures and rain forced the ceremony indoors.
 Ironically, what may have initially prompted moving commencement out of the Field House was its lack of air conditioning, as the May, 1989 commencement was shortened because of the near-90° heat and stifling temperatures inside the arena.

 Today's "hockey line" is a shadow of what it was during its heyday in the 1970s and 1980s.
 With the number of obstructed view seats now at a minimum, it is no longer necessary to stay on line for weeks to ensure good seats, and the men's hockey team is currently not as successful as it once was.
 When the Student Union itself was renovated in the late 1990s, the hockey line all but died completely.
 Today, the Delta Phi fraternity tends to start the line every year in early September, and most other fraternities and many dormatories join the line a day or two before tickets go on sale.
 When it was a more major local concert venue in the 1970s and 1980s, one would frequently see lines for those tickets as well.
 In a usual occurrence in 1985, tickets for a joint Night Ranger/Jefferson Starship concert were to go on sale the morning after a Howard Jones concert commenced, so many people attending the concert went on line right after to wait for the ticket booth to open.
 As Howard Jones left his concert, he noticed the fans waiting outside in the 35° cold and asked what was going on.
 To show support he offered to sign autographs for everyone on the line.